tayganr/purviewlab/modules/module05.md

 * Open Azure Storage Explorer.
 * Sign in to Azure via **View > Account Management > Add an account...**.

-Note: If you have not created an Azure Data Lake Stroage Gen2 Account, see [module 02](../modules/module02.md).
+Note: If you have not created an Azure Data Lake Storage Gen2 Account, see [module 02](../modules/module02.md).

 1. Download a copy of **[twitter_handles.parquet](https://github.com/tayganr/purviewlab/raw/main/assets/twitter_handles.parquet)** to your local machine.